Welcome to Oz

 In the current system, banks compete to offer the most interest in order to attract more deposits, so they have more of someone else’s money to risk and earn profits on.
 And we’ve become addicted to this “free” money.
 Because the value of money falls every year through inflation, the working man has to keep running in order to stand still.

-But if banks were fully reserved, they would compete to offer low fees instead.
+But if all banks (or even some banks competing in a free and transparent market) were fully reserved, they would compete to offer low fees instead.
 If money held its value and fees were low, there’d be no problem.

 Do we need fractional reserve banking?